Emily Ratajkowski Flaunts Her Famous Body In Skimpy Halter Top, Poses Next To Her ‘Fat’ Friend On Instagram

 This is not the first time the two have collaborated, as Emily intermittently appears in marketing for Josh Ostrovsky’s products — most recently appearing in support of DrinkBabe, a brand which Ostrovsky helped launch.

 While Emily Ratajkowski is almost universally applauded, Ostrovsky has been the subject of much criticism over the length of his career.
-Years ago, a planned Comedy Central vehicle which was to center around Ostrovsky was canceled after allegations of comic plagiarism came to light, per Forward.
-Despite all of the controversy, it’s clear that “The Fat Jew” and Emily Ratajkowski share a close bond, and a strong working relationship.
+Years ago, a planned Comedy Central show — which was to center around Ostrovsky — was canceled after allegations of comic plagiarism came to light, per Forward.
+Despite all of the controversy, it’s clear that “The Fat Jew” and Emily Ratajkowski share a close bond and strong working relationship.

 Fans of both influencers will be keen to see what comes next for the two of them.